Questfall/docs/mining/crafting.md

 # Crafting

-Crafting allows users to upgrade clothing and spell books with essence and disassemble any item for essence.
+Crafting allows users to upgrade clothing with essence and disassemble any item for essence.
+Additionally, spell books can be upgraded by merging them together.

 This creates an additional layer of game mechanics and gives users the ability to get an edge by advancing their equipment.
 Crafting adds value to all types of items in Questfall as any item can be disassembled and used as a source of essence.

 ### Item weight

 The item's **weight**, amount of **essence it contains**, and **tier and level** are directly **correlated**.
-The heavier the item the more essence is needed for upgrading it.
-By disassembling an item user gets a percentage of the essence it contains.
+By disassembling any item user gets a percentage of the essence it contains.
 For more details see the [essence balance](character.md)

 Essence is a highly valued resource as in addition to crafting it is needed to equip and unequip clothing and it can’t be bought or traded.